aakers24/THM/Paths/SOC1/SOC1.md

 * A major difference that sets Zeek apart from other NSMs (Network Security Monitor(s)) is that it allows for the creation of a very wide variety of log types and is event-based rather than other paradigms such as signature-based. *Zeek also does support signatures though.*

 * Zeek generates well organized log files.
 These can be viewed and analyzed manually or run through other tools such as ELK or Splunk.
-There is also a tool called zeek-cut which can aid in manual analysis.
+There is also a tool called `zeek-cut` which can aid in manual analysis.

 * Zeek supports `.zeek` scripts and has a package manager to download modules with that is called by `zkg` and the modules can be called like scripts or with their package name.

+---

+### Brim

+* Brim is yet another pcap analysis and logging tool.
+It's open source and has a focus on search and analytics.

+* Brim uses the Zeek log processing format, supports Zeek signatures, Suricata rules, and can analyze pcaps and logs with the Zeek structure.

+* Brim, Wireshark, and Zeek have some overlapping features, but are best used together.
+Each one has a place where it stands out in the process.
+Common best practice includes using Wireshark for medium-sized pcaps, using Zeek for creating logs and correlating events, and processing multiple logs in Brim.

+* Suricata is an open source threat detection engine that can act as a rule-based IDS/IPS.
+It is similar to Snort and can use the same signatures.

 ---